Debt Collection & Repossession

 Appealing the Magisterial District Justice Judgment

-Information from Neighborhood Legal Services Association on appealing a District Justice judgment.
+Information from Neighborhood Legal Services Association on appealing a Magisterial District Justice judgment, including how to appeal a judgment for possession.

 How to Sue At the Office of the Magisterial District Judge